• Skip to main content

 • ×

-The relationship between health and nutrition cannot be overemphasized, as the foods that you consume have a great impact on how well your body system will function.
+The relationship between health and nutrition cannot be overstated, as the foods that you consume have a great impact on how well your body's systems function.
 The foods in your diet can either boost the function of your immune system or influence the development of some medical conditions.
 A healthy eating plan can go a long way to help you feel better, even when you are struggling with a health condition like Hashimoto’s disease.

 Jump to: